AdobeDocs/document-cloud-learn.en/help/sign/sign-beginner-tutorials/beginner-users-overview.md

     <div>
     <a href="send-to-single-recipient.md"><strong>Send a document to a single signer</strong></a>
     </div>
-    Jump in and learn how easy it is send a document out for signature
+    Jump in and learn how easy it is to send a document out for signature
     <br>
   </td>
   <td>